-Our guides and the way we run our trek are second to none.
+Our guides and the way we run our treks are second to none.
 You will only get very experienced guides on our treks that you can trust.
 We pride ourselves on ensuring that everyone has a positive, rewarding and safe experience.
 We leave nothing to chance in our preparation and are always thinking about our client's safety and enjoyment during the trek.

 The buddy system

 For a wilderness trek like this, we aim to set up a team of two buddy system.
 This will allow equipment to be shared to reduce weight and to also assist each other in both the night and morning routines.
 We will help with establishing an efficient buddy routine during the trek.
 As trek buddies, you will also look after each other and share the workload as required.